A user persona is a representation based on a semi-fictional version of the customers who are currently using your website, product or services.

 3.Create draft personas

 Once you discover patterns and create groups from the responses you have received, go ahead, design and create draft personas.
 Here are a few points you could include while designing your user personas.
 This is completely up to you.
 You can be as detailed as you wish with this step.
-This blog post beautifully explains how to do this
+This blog post beautifully explains how to create an ideal customer profile.

 Questions to Ask While Creating User Personas